emily-longman/Nucella_can_Pop_Genomics/README.md

 These scripts will check the quality of the pool-seq raw reads.

-01_fastqc.sh - Run the program [fastQC] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to produce quality reports on each individual raw read.
+01_fastqc.sh - Run the program [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to produce quality reports on each individual raw read.

-02_multiqc.sh - Run the program [multiQC] (https://seqera.io/multiqc/) on the fastQC outputs to produce one quality report for all raw reads.
+02_multiqc.sh - Run the program [multiQC](https://seqera.io/multiqc/) on the fastQC outputs to produce one quality report for all raw reads.

 ### 02 - Trim and Map Reads

-These scripts will trim the raw reads using [fastp] (https://github.com/OpenGene/fastp), then map them to the genome using [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).
+These scripts will trim the raw reads using [fastp](https://github.com/OpenGene/fastp), then map them to the genome using [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2).

-01_trim_read.sh - Use the program [fastp] (https://github.com/OpenGene/fastp) to trim adapters as well as trim the reads based on quality.
+01_trim_read.sh - Use the program [fastp](https://github.com/OpenGene/fastp) to trim adapters as well as trim the reads based on quality.

-02_index_reference.sh - Index the masked reference genome using the program [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).
+02_index_reference.sh - Index the masked reference genome using the program [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2).

-03_map_reads.sh - Map the reads to the masked reference genome using the program [bwa-mem2] (https://github.com/bwa-mem2/bwa-mem2).
+03_map_reads.sh - Map the reads to the masked reference genome using the program [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2).

 04_clean_bams.sh - Clean the bam files by filtering, sorting, and removing duplicates using the programs Picard and samtools.
 Then index the bams with samtools.
 Additionally, produce quality reports for each bam file using the program qualimap.